-

 Homework: This class will be study-intensive to learn the course content, including patient care techniques and skills.
 Students will receive ample time to complete daily work and group projects ahead of published due dates.
 “Homework” will include exam preparation and study time, which is the individual responsibility of each student.

-Communication Policy: All students, parents, guardians, and classroom visitors are invited to email, text (via Remind app) or call Dr. Haro regarding any questions or comments about course content, grades, discipline, projects, exams, and assignments.
+Communication Policy: All students, parents, guardians, and classroom visitors are invited to email or call Dr. Haro regarding any questions or comments about course content, grades, discipline, projects, exams, and assignments.
 Emails and phone calls will be answered within the next business day (for example, a Monday email will be answered no later than Tuesday, but a Friday phone call will be answered no later than the following Monday assuming it is not a school holiday).
 If there is an emergency, please state at the beginning of the email, text, or voicemail that it is “URGENT” and every effort will be made to respond as soon as possible pending other teaching commitments.

-2022-2023 Academic Calendar (Dates are flexible and subject to change based on student needs.)
+2023-2024 Academic Calendar (Dates are flexible and subject to change based on student needs.)

 Dates